edoardodepiccoli/hangman/README.md

-# hangman
+# Hangman

-## description
+## Description
-simple cli hangman game. every time the reset display method is called the secret word is displayed, that is for a testing purpose
+A simple CLI-based Hangman game.
+The game currently displays the secret word when the `reset_display` method is called (for testing purposes).

-## features to add
+## Known Issues
+- The game crashes if the save file is not found.

+## Planned Features
-- option to load multiple saved games
+- Support for loading multiple saved games.
-- option to exit the game without saving and managing saved games
+- Option to exit the game without saving.
+- Improved management of saved games.